How to Remove Unused Docker Objects from a Linux System

 To remove all unused Docker objects or data from your Linux system, simply issue the following command.
 This command will also remove any build-cache stored on the host system:

-#docker system prune -f
+#docker system prune OR #docker system prune -f

 Conclusion